-- Demonstrate a high degree of accuracy and attention to detail. - Proven ability to communicate effectively in writing and verbally in a clear, concise and open manner. - Proven ability to use spreadsheets and produce reports and graphics. - Proven ability to distribute information efficiently, accurately and in a timely manner. - Demonstrate a systematic and methodical approach to work. - Demonstrate an ability to learn new skills and concepts quickly. - Proven ability to see tasks through to the end. - Is a supportive and inclusive team player. - Experience of using MS office suite (Word, Excel etc).
+- Competent using keyboards and mouse and navigating software interfaces. - Demonstrates a high degree of accuracy and attention to detail. - Demonstrates a systematic and methodical approach to work. - Proven ability to communicate in a clear, concise and open manner. - Proven ability to provide information efficiently, accurately and in a timely manner. - Demonstrates an ability to learn new skills and concepts quickly. - Proven ability to see tasks through to the end. - · Supportive and inclusive team player. - Worked in a data processing and or security sensitive environment (not essential).